grant-olson/grant-olson.github.io/_posts/2015-03-19-certificate_chains_amazon_ec2_and_you.md

 we were all working blissfully unaware of the problem until I fired up my backup laptop to do deploy a quick hotfix at home.

-(And I'll save the fact that pingdom doesn't care about invalid or expired certificates for another post.
-I've been meaning to send them a support ticket on that.
-Shouldn't complain without giving them a chance first.)

 This bothered us enough that we decided to reproduce the error in staging.
 We: